LoneDev6/Wiki-ItemsAdder/plugin-usage/plugin-configuration/resourcepack-hosting/dropbox.md

 If you **reupload** the **zip** file with the same and keep the **same URL** it **won't update** to each player.
 {% endhint %}

 ## But this is so slow!
-I have to reupload on DropBox too many times!
+I have to reupload on Dropbox too many times!

-Yea it is, that's why you should use the self host feature instead of **DropBox**.
-But some hosting methods (cheap ones) don't provide port opening, so you must use **DropBox**.
+Yea it is, that's why you should use the self host feature instead of **Dropbox**.
+But some hosting methods (cheap ones) don't provide port opening, so you must use **Dropbox**.

 {% content-ref url="self-hosting.md" %}
 [self-hosting.md](self-hosting.md)